awsdocs/amazon-s3-developer-guide/doc_source/S3OutpostsGS.md

 You can manage your Amazon S3 storage on Outposts using the same services that you use in\-Region today\.
 These include AWS Identity and Access Management \(IAM\) and Amazon S3 Access Points to control access to objects and buckets, Amazon CloudWatch to monitor operational health, and AWS CloudTrail to track and report on object\-level and bucket\-level activity\.

-After AWS enables your S3 on Outposts capacity, you can access your Outpost using the AWS Outposts console, the Amazon S3 REST API, the AWS CLI, or the AWS SDKs\.
+After AWS enables your S3 on Outposts capacity, you can access S3 on Outposts using the AWS Outposts or Amazon S3 consoles, the Amazon S3 REST API, the AWS CLI, or the AWS SDKs\.